 Select how the configuration and drive controller are to be assigned to each other when the connection is established (IP address, reference, production number, PLC device name).

-- 4. Confirm the presets with OK. - ⇒ The presets are taken into account in the next execution of the setOnlineByPreset command.
+- 4. Confirm the presets with OK. - \Rightarrow The presets are taken into account in the next execution of the setOnlineByPreset command. - ⇒ The stored IP addresses can be taken into account when searching for drive controllers in the local network.